Deborah Dorsett, MOT, OTR/L, CEIM

 Certified Occupational Therapy Assistant: National Board for Certification in Occupational Therapy

-Natalie Glaus COTA/L
+Natalie Glaus, COTA/L

 natalie@circletherapypeds.com